Saltash u3a

 When & where?

-Apart from the various groups on offer we hold a monthly meeting 2pm at the Saltash Wesley Church, 2nd Thursday of each month (except August).
-Each meeting we have a speaker with talks covering a wide variety of subjects plus the opportunity to socialise with the many members who regularly attend these gatherings.
+We hold a monthly meeting second Thursday of each month (except August) at 2pm in The Wesley Church, Saltash where we have speakers with talks covering a wide variety of topics plus the opportunity to socialise with the many members who attend these meetings.

-Saltash u3a like all other u3a’s is an independently managed charitable organisation with its own constitution.
-Membership of the Third Age Trust which is the national representative body is a requirement in order to use the name & logo.
-Once registered & providing the aims & guiding principles of the Third Age Trust are adhered to local u3a’s are self – governing.
+Saltash u3a like all other u3a’s is an independently managed charitable organisation, with its own constitution.
+Membership of the Third Age Trust, which is the National representative body is a national requirement in order to use the name and logo.
+Providing the aims and guiding principals of the Third Age Trust are adhered to local u3a’s are completely self governing.

 Come along and see for yourself what we are all about.